Biden lashes out at town hall questioner in heated exchange: ‘You’re a damn liar, man’

 TRUMP THREATENS TO HAVE SCHIFF, BIDENS, PELOSI TESTIFY IN SENATE TRIAL AS HE DARES HOUSE TO IMPEACH

-“Well, I knew you weren’t voting for me man,” Biden said.
+“Well, I knew you weren’t voting for me, man,” Biden said.
 “You think I thought you’d stand up and vote for me?
 You’re too old to vote for me.”

 The Trump impeachment inquiry began when a whistleblower reported that the president had pushed Ukrainian President Volodymyr Zelensky during a July 25 phone call to investigate the Biden family’s dealings in Ukraine—specifically, why Biden pressured former Ukrainian President Petro Poroshenko to fire a top prosecutor, Viktor Shokin, who was investigating Burisma Holdings, where Hunter was on the board.